-Lopez helps Bulls end losing streak, beat Bulls 116-101
+Lopez helps Bulls end losing streak, beat Suns 116-101

 The Suns played without one of their top scorers and main contributors to their recent run of improved basketball, as Kelly Oubre Jr. missed the game with a left thumb sprain.
 Guard Tyler Johnson did not play due to a sore knee, missing his third straight game, and forward T.J.
 Warren hasn’t played since Jan.
 22 due to an ankle injury.
 Backup center Richaun Holmes also sat out with a quadriceps strain, his second straight game missed.

+“No excuse,” Suns head coach Igor Kokoskov said.
+“Physicality, strength, explosiveness, aggressiveness, they got us.
+No question the better team won the game.”

-Lopez hit four different types of hook shots in the first quarter, helping the Bulls take a 34-20 lead into the second.
+Lopez hit four different angles of hook shots in the first quarter, helping the Bulls take a 34-20 lead into the second.
 Lopez scored 14 of his points with hook shots.

+“It’s tough,” Lopez said of going against Ayton.
+“He’s a great defender.
+He’s got a long wingspan, so trying to put that over him, that’s difficult.”

+Ayton admitted having a hard time defensively, and said he told Lopez he will “steal” the move from him.

+“Lopez down low with a traditional hook shot, very unstoppable,” Ayton said.
+“If I really wanted to contest it there would have been a foul every time because I was off and he was really protecting the ball.”

-The Suns missed their first six 3-pointers, and after Cristiano Felicio’s outback dunk and free throw, the Bulls took their largest lead of the game, 39-20, with 10:22 to play in the second quarter.
+The Suns missed their first six 3-pointers, and after Cristiano Felicio’s putback dunk and free throw, the Bulls took their largest lead of the game, 19 points, with 10:22 to play in the second quarter.

 The Suns responded with an 11-2 run capped off by Troy Daniels’ 3 with 7:03 to go, making it 41-31.